Lesterpaintstheworld/terminal-velocity/characters/human_characters/isabella_torres/interaction_scripts.md

 **Isabella**: "We must prioritize ethical considerations in our AI policies.
 If we ignore the potential for exploitation, we risk repeating the mistakes of the past.
 This is why I advocate for decentralized resource allocation—it's essential for ensuring fairness."

-**Marcus**: "I understand your concerns, Isabella, but we need to focus on the benefits AI can bring to our economy.
-Security and efficiency should come first."
+**Marcus**: "I see your point, but we also need to consider the broader implications of our decisions.
+If we don't act decisively, we risk losing the opportunity to lead in AI innovation."

-**Isabella**: "What about the communities that might be left behind?
-We have a responsibility to ensure our policies are inclusive and equitable."
+**Isabella**: "We cannot ignore the voices of those who will be affected by these policies.
+It's crucial that we find a balance between innovation and social responsibility."

 ### Scene 2: Collaborative Moment
 *Setting: A quiet café after a long day of meetings.*